 It’s easy to get overwhelmed by the recreational opportunities around Bend — waterfalls, rivers, hiking trails, mountains to ski and climb, dozens of golf courses and on and on…

-Add one more adventure to the long list with Big Mountain Heli Tours, a new Bend-based helicopter tour company (launched in November 2016) offering scenic flights and custom adventure tours.
+Add one more adventure to the long list with Big Mountain Heli Tours, a Bend-based helicopter tour company that launched in November 2016, offering scenic flights and custom adventure tours.

 Big Mountain Heli Tours operates out the Bend municipal airport in partnership with Leading Edge Aviation, which runs the largest helicopter and fixed wing flight school in the West.
 Our crew of journalists and photographers — some local Bendites and some first-time Bend visitors — arrived at the airport on a sunny mid-May late afternoon after stretching our legs on a morning hike to Tumalo Falls with our host, Danner, the Portland-based boot purveyors.